kohirens/tmpltoapp/docs/template-designing.md

 1. Make a new directory with a name of your choosing.
 2. Make a README.md and add `# {{.AppName}}` as the content.
-3. Open a command line to this folder and run `tmpltoapp manifest ./`.
+3. Open a command line to this folder and run `tmplpress manifest ./`.
 This will generate the manifest `template.json` file containing some details about your template.
 Mainly the placeholder.
 4. You can edit this file by giving the AppName key a value like: